woshi82/react-native-tab-view/README.md

 Pager component based on `PanResponder`

-It accepts the following props,
+It accepts the following props:

+- `configureTransition` - optional callback which returns a configuration for the transition, return `null` to disable animation
 - `swipeEnabled` - whether to enable swipe gestures
 - `swipeDistanceThreshold` - minimum swipe distance to trigger page switch
 - `swipeVelocityThreshold` - minimum swipe velocity to trigger page switch